wzzrd/ansible-collection-atuin/roles/atuin_client/README.md

 The only resort in that case is to use cargo to install atuin.
 I might implement that in a future version of this role.

+Please see the `defaults/main.yml` file for the other configurable variables, their default values and an explanation of what they are for.

 Dependencies
 ------------